tenancy/docs/docs/hyn/5.4/cache.md

 ],
 ```

-> Make sure the CacheServiceProvider is registered in `config/app.php`.
-Or your driver will not be
+> Make sure the CacheServiceProvider is registered in `config/app.php` or else your driver will
-available for use.
+not be available for use.